The logos of the Amsterdam Metro and its operating company, the GVB, often point to the nearest Metro stop.

 Our advice – when you don’t want to deal with the tariff system and ticket machines:

-The single-day or multi-day tickets that are available for the public transport system in Amsterdam are typically the best choices for visitors.
 These tickets allow unlimited use of the Metro (subway), GVB bus system, trams, as well as ferries for the entire period of validity (1 – 7 days).

 These tickets are rather inexpensive for a European metropolitan city.
-For 2022 fares range between €5.30 and €8.50 a day, depending on period of validity
+For 2024 fares range between €5.85 and €9 a day, depending on period of validity.

 Convenience: